-- What is my proposed benefit reduction? - Why is the Board of Trustees proposing to reduce benefits? - What will happen if the Plan runs out of money? - How did the Board of Trustees decide whose benefits to reduce and by how much? - What comes next? - There are several other components of the benefit reduction in addition to the 30.9% which are the same as last time.
+- Nothing is happening to your benefit yet.
+Even though this is our second application, the government requires that we follow the same process before benefits can be reduced, which is expected to take up to eight months.
+The effective date for benefit reductions, if approved, would be January 1, 2022. - Reducing benefits allows us to protect the \$1.00 multiplier the core promise of the Plan. - The flat across-the-board reduction of benefit multipliers higher than \$1.00 is 30.9%. - This does not mean your total benefit is reduced by 30.9%.
+Rather, this part of the reduction applies to all of the benefit multipliers except for the \$1.00 multiplier, which went into effect on January 1, 2010.
+So, this part of the reduction applies only to benefits earned through December 31, 2009.
+The larger the portion of your benefit earned after that date, then the smaller the impact of the 30.9% reduction on your total benefit. - There are several other components of the benefit reduction in addition to the 30.9%, which are the same as last time.
 Depending on your circumstances, you may be affected by only one or two components of the benefit reduction, several, or none.
-And, which components affect you may be different in this new application. - Under the Multiemployer Pension Reform Act (MPRA), benefits would not be reduced for those who are 80 or older as of January 31, 2022, and reductions would be less for those between ages 75 and 80 as of that date.
-And, the portion of benefits paid to a participant as a disability pension is also protected. - Your benefit under this proposed reduction would be equal to or higher than what you'd get if the Plan ran out of money and the federal Pension Benefit Guarantee Corporation (PBGC) paid a guaranteed benefit.
+And, which components affect you may be different in this new application. - Under MPRA, benefits would not be reduced for those who are 80 or older as of January 31, 2022, and reductions would be less for those between ages 75 and 80 as of that date.
+And, the portion of benefits paid to a participant as a disability pension is also protected. - Your benefit under this proposed reduction would be equal to or higher than what you would receive if the Plan ran out of money and the federal Pension Benefit Guaranty Corporation (PBGC) paid a guaranteed benefit.
 This is especially significant considering that the PBGC currently projects that its multiemployer program will run out of money by the end of its 2026 fiscal year.
-(See the enclosed personal benefit estimate for more information.)
+(See your personal benefit estimate for more information.)